 About the Location

 London is one of the most renowned cities for musical theatre on the planet, and the West End is at the epicenter.
-Perhaps no other area in the world can boast the quality and variety of musical theater performances as you will find in the theaters of the West End, such as the famous Lyceum Theatre, London Palladium, and Apollo Victoria Theatre, which seats over 2,500 people.
+Perhaps no other area in the world can boast the quality and variety of musical theatre performances as you will find in the theaters of the West End, such as the famous Lyceum Theatre, London Palladium, and Apollo Victoria Theatre, which seats over 2,500 people.

 London’s energy is contagious and will have you hooked as soon as you step off the plane.
-In addition to the vibrant theatre scene, you will have the opportunity to explore the cultural, historical, and political landmarks of the city with other participants and the PAA Group Leader.
+In addition to the vibrant theatre scene, you will have the opportunity to explore the cultural, historical, and political landmarks of the city and other nearby sites with other participants and the PAA Group Leader.
 From London Bridge to Big Ben, learn what it means to call London home.
-The abundance of theater groups and organizations, and the reasonable price of theatre tickets (especially compared to everything else in the city!) makes this a worthwhile destination for even a short visit, and the ideal place for a training program in musical theatre.
+The abundance of theatre groups and organizations, and the reasonable price of theatre tickets (especially compared to everything else in the city!) makes this a worthwhile destination for even a short visit, and the ideal place for a training program in musical theatre.

 A Day in the Life